 Whoever is permitted to enter India during the pandemic, according to the Ministry of Health and Family Welfare, can travel on United Airlines flights between USA and India.
 There is no visa-specific restriction.
 US citizens with/without an OCI card, lawful permanent residents/green card holders, and Indian citizens having a valid US visa can book United Airlines’ US-India air bubble flights.
 Indian passport holders on B2 (US visitor visa) can travel on USA-bound air bubble flights operated by United Airlines.

 Air India VBM: US-India Air Bubble Flights

-Currently, the phase 10 of Air India’s Vande Bharat Mission for US-India air bubble flights.
+Currently, the phase 10 of Air India’s Vande Bharat Mission for US-India air bubble flights is on .
 Since the launch of Vande Bharat Mission in May 2020, more than 7.5 million people have travelled to and from India.
-Air India that operates most of the nonstop flights between USA and India has been instrumental in repatriation of Indians from abroad.
+Air India that operates a maximum number of nonstop flights between USA and India has been instrumental in repatriation of Indians from abroad.
 IndianEagle.com is booking travel on Air India VBM flights scheduled till March 2022.

 Emirates Airlines’ US-India Air Bubble Flights

 Latest News (April 22, 2021): The UAE has banned flights from India with effect from April 24 and until May 4, 2021.
 It has led to cancellation of Emirates flights from India, scheduled during this period.
 However, the ban does not affect Emirates flights from USA to India via Dubai.